HorHang/TGN-ST/README.md

 From TEA and TET plot, it guides how to select the model as well as the evaluation method as will be discussed next.

-For complete visualization, please visit `TODO put repo`
+For complete visualization, please visit `visualization/dynamic_graph_analysis.ipynb`.

 ## 4. Evaluation Methods